MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Import-CMAADClientApplication.md

 ## DESCRIPTION

-Use this cmdlet to import the client app from Azure AD, and define it for the Configuration Manager site.
-It assumes that an Azure administrator already created the app in Azure AD.
-In Azure AD, this app is known as a _native_ app registration.
+Use this cmdlet to import the client app from Microsoft Entra ID, and define it for the Configuration Manager site.
+It assumes that an Azure administrator already created the app in Microsoft Entra ID.
+In Microsoft Entra ID, this app is known as a _native_ app registration.

 For more information on how to use this cmdlet to create a cloud management gateway (CMG), see [2010 release notes: Cloud management gateway](/powershell/sccm/2010-release-notes#cloud-management-gateway).

-For more information about Azure AD apps in Configuration Manager, see [Configure Azure services](/mem/configmgr/core/servers/deploy/configure/azure-services-wizard).
+For more information about Microsoft Entra apps in Configuration Manager, see [Configure Azure services](/mem/configmgr/core/servers/deploy/configure/azure-services-wizard).

 > [!NOTE]
 > This cmdlet might work with other Azure services, but it's only tested with the **Cloud management** connection to support the cloud management gateway (CMG).